 Lake Park is a decidedly white-collar city, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lake Park is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lake Park who work in healthcare suport services (15.40%), office and administrative support (14.25%), and healthcare (12.64%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.07% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lake Park telecommute to their jobs.
+Overall, about 9.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Lake Park in 2022 was $40,843, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,372 for a family of four.
 However, Lake Park contains both very wealthy and poor people as well.
 Lake Park also has one of the higher rates of people living in poverty in the nation, with 35.41% of its population below the federal poverty line.